Camp Pleasant by Richard Matheson

 - Finished reading it on December 16, 2007

-- I've been hoping for events to move closer to Nightworld and they are quickly getting there.
+- I've been hoping for events to move closer to NIGHTWORLD and they are quickly getting there.
 Judging from Gia's pregnancy each book is roughly six to eight weeks later.
 And based on the prediction in either this book or last, we're only a year away.
 So another six books and we should be moving past the confrontation.
-All of this makes me want to read Nightworld once more and see again what will occur.
+All of this makes me want to read NIGHTWORLD once more and see again what will occur.
 For those of you new to Repairman Jack (chances are you are not if you are reading this), this is probably very confusing.
 I kind of wonder at times how the books read to newbies.
 The events in each are probably easy to pick up but there is also tons of back history from the numerous and previous Repairman Jack books which the newbies are missing out on.
 Plus the whole foreshadowing from the Adversary Cycle.
 The events were definitely a lot more prevalent in this book as Herta (the latest woman with a dog) acts directly by hiring Jack to find someone within the Dormentalist church.
 Usually the women with a dog (there has been five of them so far) acts indirectly and doesn't give out much information other than a teaser.
-Gateways was the first where this trend was broken.
+GATEWAYS was the first where this trend was broken.
 Events and craziness proceed at their usual pace for Jack and he ends up fixing things in his usual manner.
 The real exciting stuff though is how much closer all the Otherness is becoming.

 Crooked Little Vein by Warren Ellis